DavisPL-Teaching/261/lecture3/README.md

 - Start with some slides

-- Intro to interactive verification in Dafny starting with some examples, then first-order logic, then program logic.
+- Intro to interactive verification in Dafny starting with some examples, then first-order logic, then program logics.

 Also covered on slides: